lucacrino/E-commerce/README.md

 ### Revenue & Sales Performance
 -  Over a 4-year operating period, the business achieved: 6 555 orders, €3.6M in gross revenues and 595 orders/month on average.
 -  The 3-month rolling average analysis reveals a concerning insight: revenues tend to drop between October and November by ~14%.
 To address the problem, right after adjusting the Q4 forecasting model, suppose a customer-segmentation: could a targeted marketing campaign for Halloween products be a reasonable option for young buyers?
 If older, what about seasonal discounts for more suitable categories (Health & Wellness, Home & Kitchen, Books...)?
 -  Beauty & Personal Care, Home & Kitchen and Electronics are the 3 top categories generating 34% of total revenues (€1.2M).
 Strategic partnerships with suppliers for exclusive products?
 Introduction of private labels to boost brand-loyalty?
+Dedicated website section for 'Our best items'?